Katy tests money-saving apps, tools, and websites to find ones that are legitimate, easy to use, and effective to share with readers.

 I've been using Ibotta for my family's grocery and Walmart trips for the past 2 years.
 I recommend anyone wanting to save money on groceries give it a try.
 Ibotta has both positives and negatives to be aware of.

 - Fun to Use!

-Ibotta has programs with most grocery stores in the country and has offers outside of that.
+Ibotta has programs with most grocery stores in the country and even has offers outside of the US.
 Any store I go into with the intention of buying a brand name, I look at Ibotta first.
 The big contributor to me liking Ibotta so much is the value of the cash back offers.
 You get at least 50 cents for a brand name offer, usually more like $1.00 to $1.50.
 Earning money for buying the groceries you would anyway is super appealing to me.
 And even though it's a little bit of hands-on work it's pretty fun!
-Finding offers, stacking savings with coupons and scanning the receipts is pretty fun.
+Finding offers, stacking savings with coupons, and scanning the receipts is pretty fun.
 It's turned into a weekly game for me to see how much I can get.
 On a normal week's $100 grocery run I'll earn anywhere from $5-$10.